Combining quantitative survey data with qualitative data can give you a different view

 With today’s technology, it’s never been easier to connect with customers.
 Interview sessions can be live streamed, taking place remotely and making the process convenient and cost-effective for everyone.
 Customers can send photos or recordings of their shopping experiences or inside the home.
 In this way, data collection takes place within the customer’s natural environment, and it’s possible to observe them interacting with your product in this setting.
 Internal stakeholders may see or hear from the customers themselves.
 Live or session recordings can be archived and re-played for further review or editing into highlight clips for sharing in presentations.
 Seeing and hearing from the customer directly is more impactful than when a researcher tries to recreate that narrative through numbers and charts in a powerpoint deck.

-In the following section, we document three case studies to give you a flavor of how it is possible to blend research methods to create a fuller picture of the customer experience.
+In the following section, we document three case studies to give you a flavor of how it is possible to blend research methods to create a fuller picture of the customer experience using qualitative data and quantitative data.
 In each, research technologies are leveraged to reduce cost, streamline processes and expand the scope of investigation and understanding.
 Researchers can still employ surveys and in-person focus groups.
 But now we have so many more and improved ways for understanding people and behaviors.

 Example case studies